phycoding/phycoding/README.md

 About Me
 --------

 My name is Puspak Meher, and I am currently pursuing my Integrated M.Sc in Applied Physics.
 I am interested in Machine Learning, Computer Vision, and Data Science.
-I have completed several internships and projects related to these fields and have worked with companies such as Feynn Labs, Omdena, and The Spark Foundation.
+I have completed several internships and projects related to these fields and have worked with companies such as Feynn Labs, Omdena, and Solulab.

 Projects
 --------

-Here are some of the projects that I have worked on:
+Here are some of the personal projects that I have worked on:

 -   Lungs infection Detection caused by COVID 19 Virus: Used Unet and Segnet models with different hyperparameters to detect lungs infection caused by COVID-19 virus.
 Compared the accuracy between these models.
 The code for this project can be found [here](https://github.com/phycoding/COVID19_Infection).